unfoldedcircle/core-api/doc/integration-driver/driver-installation.md

 ### Web-app log viewer

-⚠️ Available from firmware release v2.1.0
+ℹ️️ Available from firmware release v2.1.0

 The [Logdy](https://logdy.dev/) web application is installed on the device to monitor integration driver log events in near real time.